Overview

 Government is conducting independent monitoring in high priority areas to provide an additional level of assurance in response to concerns voiced by communities near the Kearl oil sands site.

-The monitoring, which is in addition to the significant environmental monitoring already in place for the oil sands region, will help to assess if there are ambient impacts to water quality, drinking water or fish and wildlife.
+During the summer of 2023, government continues to support the communities involved.
+This includes targeted water monitoring, which is in addition to the significant environmental monitoring already in place for the oil sands region, and helps to assess if there are ambient impacts to water quality, drinking water or fish and wildlife.
+Results of water monitoring continue to be released through the information below.

 This is additional monitoring and does not replace other monitoring already in place for the oil sands region or specific monitoring actions performed by Imperial Oil as required in the Alberta Energy Regulator's environmental protection order.

-This spring, the Alberta government is planning high frequency monitoring of up to 4 times per week during the spring melt near the Kearl oil sands operation and along the Firebag River to assure communities that environmental conditions are well understood.
+During the spring melt, the Alberta government completed high frequency monitoring of up to 4 times per week near the Kearl oil sands operation and along the Firebag and Muskeg Rivers, as well as additional sampling in wetlands near Kearl Lake, to assure communities that environmental conditions are well understood.

 Water testing results

-Water quality results from the additional Kearl monitoring conducted by the Alberta government in March 2023 are compiled and published below and also available on the Oil Sands Monitoring Program (OSMP) website.
-Data will continue to be added as it is received.
+Water quality results from initial sampling conducted by the Alberta government in March 2023 are compiled and published below.

 • Waterbody 3 (last updated April 20, 2023)